appscode/blog/content/post/kubedb-health-checker/index.md

 - If `disableHealthCheck` is not true, Can the database be written?
 - If the database is in cluster mode with primary and secondary nodes, Is there only one Primary node?

-If all the answers are affirmative, KubeDB sets the `AcceptingConnections` condition as `True`.
+If all the answers are affirmative, KubeDB sets the `AcceptingConnection` condition as `True`.

 But, if any of the checks failed, KubeDB checks how many times that particular check failed before.
-If the number of failures crosses the `failureThreshold` provided by the user, KubeDB sets the `AcceptingConnections` condition as `False`.
+If the number of failures crosses the `failureThreshold` provided by the user, KubeDB sets the `AcceptingConnection` condition as `False`.

 So, using the `AccptingConnection` and `ReplicaReady` conditions, KubeDB determines the database phase and the phase reflects the current health of the Database.